lune-org/lune/crates/lune-std-ffi/README.md

 ## TODO

+- CString

+- Add buffer for owned data support

+- Add math operation.

-Add `CTypeInfo:add(target, from1, from2, ...)` and `:sub` `:mul` `:div` `:mod` `:pow` for math operation.
+  > `CTypeInfo:add(target, from1, from2, ...)` and `:sub` `:mul` `:div` `:mod` `:pow`

-> Luau cannot handle i64 or i128
+  > Luau cannot handle f64, i64 or i128, so we should provide math operation for it

-Add bor band and such bit-related operation
+- Add bit operation

   > Luau only supports 32bit bit operations

-wchar and wstring support
+- Add wchar and wstring support

-string(null ending) / buffer support

-void support
+  > For windows API